Let’s Get Started

 - The TEAS(Test of Essential Academic Skills) with a score of Proficient or higher.
 The TEAS is offered through ATI (Assessment Technologies, Inc.).
 Visit ATITESTING.COM and select “Register for TEAS” to create an account, find a date and location that works for you and sign up for the assessment.
 ATI is also offering remote sessions.
 When you register be sure to request that your results be sent to Avila, there is an additional transcript fee.
 If you have already taken the TEAS please visit ATI Testing, go to the On-line Store, and select TEAS transcript to have your results provided to Avila.

-Applicants CURRENTLY enrolled at Avila, including Direct Entry and Guaranteed Admits MUST complete and submit NO LATER than January 10th (June 1st for late applicants):
+Applicants CURRENTLY enrolled at Avila, including Direct Entry and Guaranteed Admits MUST complete the following requirements.
+Deadline for fall admission is January 10th and for Spring admission is August 10th

 - The TEAS(Test of Essential Academic Skills) with a score of Proficient or higher.
 The TEAS is offered through ATI (Assessment Technologies, Inc.).
 Visit ATITESTING.COM and select “Register for TEAS” to create an account, find a date and location that works for you and sign up for the assessment.
 ATI is also offering remote sessions.
 When you register be sure to request that your results be sent to Avila, there is an additional transcript fee.
 If you have already taken the TEAS please visit atitesting.com, go to the On-line Store, and select TEAS transcript to have your results provided to Avila.